 Nikki Cardoza serves 916 Ink as the Director of Programming.
 Before coming to 916 Ink, Nikki was active in the Sacramento writing community and as a volunteer for 916 Ink.
 She also worked full-time as an associate education lobbyist in state government representing community colleges, school districts and employee unions.

-She returned to the United States in 2012 to complete her undergraduate education at the University of California, Sacramento where she graduated with a degree in Government in 2015.
+In 2015 she completed her undergraduate education at the University of California, Sacramento where she graduated with a degree in Government.

-Nikki now calls Sacramento home, along with her daughter Annie and one shy little cat named Rosie.
-She is passionate about providing access for all students to creative self-expression.
-She continues to write for fun herself and is happily revisiting the best moments of her childhood by reading all her favorite books to her daughter.
+She continues to write for fun herself and is happily revisiting the best moments of her own childhood, reading all her old favorite stories to her daughter Annie.

 Volunteer and Outreach Coordinator